ipfs/community/README.md

 If you know of an event that has a set date and location and is _not_ listed on the calendar, please open an issue on this repository requesting that it be added to the calendar, or ping [@RichardLitt](https://github.com/RichardLitt) on IRC or on [twitter](https://twitter.com/richlitt) and he'll add it for you.

+## Swag

+We have stickers.
+We'll send them to you; drop your address in [this thread](https://github.com/ipfs/community/issues/50).
+We're also working on [more swag](https://github.com/ipfs/community/issues/11).
+Subscribe to stay updated!

 ## People

 IPFS is an open source project with an open community.
 This list includes